byu-cs460/byu-cs460/01a-hw-create-vm/README.md

      For more information, see the
      [official documentation](https://www.virtualbox.org/manual/ch04.html#sharedfolders).

-14. Within the VM, do the following from a prompt to add your user to the `vboxsf` (VirtualBox shared folders) group:
+ 13. Within the VM, do the following to add your user to the `vboxsf` (VirtualBox shared folders) group:

+     a.
+Run the following to add your user to the `vboxsf` group:

         ```
-    $ sudo usermod -a -G vboxsf $USER
+        sudo usermod -a -G vboxsf $USER
         ```

-15. In the VM, log out of LXDE and log back in.
+     b.
+Log out of LXDE and log back in to make the group membership changes take effect.

      As a member of the `vboxsf` group, you will be able to access the folder `/Users/$HOSTUSER/shared` (or whichever folder you selected) on the host from `/home/$GUESTUSER/shared` (or whichever mount point you selected) in the VM.

-16. On the host machine, do the following to enable copy and paste between your host and your VM.
+ 14. On the host machine, do the following to enable copy and paste between your host and your VM.

      From the VirtualBox "Devices" menu, select "Shared Clipboard" then "Bidirectional".

-17. In the VM, open a terminal, and run the following to remove some unnecessary packages from your VM:
+ 15. In the VM, open a terminal, and run the following to remove some unnecessary packages from your VM:

      ```
-    $ sudo apt purge libreoffice-{impress,math,writer,draw,base-core,core,help-common,core-nogui} xscreensaver
+     sudo apt purge libreoffice-{impress,math,writer,draw,base-core,core,help-common,core-nogui} xscreensaver
-    $ sudo apt purge connman
-    $ sudo apt autoremove
+     sudo apt autoremove
      ```

+     This uninstalls LibreOffice, XScreenSaver, and any packages that are no longer needed because those two are removed.

- 18. In the VM, disable the screen locker by doing the following:
+ 16. In the VM, disable the screen locker by doing the following:

      a.
 Select "Preferences" then "Desktop Session Settings" from the menu.

      b.
 Uncheck the box titled "Screen Locker," and click "OK".

      c.
-Log out of LXDE and log back in.
+Log out of LXDE and log back in to make the changes take effect.

- 19. In the VM, open a terminal, and run the following to install a few packages that will be useful for you in this class:
+ 18. In the VM, open a terminal, and run the following to install a few packages that will be useful for you in this class:

      ```
+     sudo apt install git tmux vim build-essential make
-     $ sudo apt install wireshark tcpdump iptables
+     sudo apt install wireshark tcpdump iptables
-     $ sudo apt install python3-scapy python3-pip python3-pygraphviz virtualenv
+     sudo apt install python3-{scapy,pip} virtualenv
-     $ sudo apt install git tmux vim
      ```

      At the prompt "Should non-superusers be able to capture packets?" (for `wireshark`), select "No".
+We will handle that with the next step.

- 20. Run the following to give `tcpdump`, `wireshark`, and `dumpcap` targeted capabilities, so an unprivileged user can run them to observe network packets without elevating to `root`:
+     Next run the following to give `tcpdump`, `wireshark`, and `dumpcap` targeted capabilities, so an unprivileged user can run them to observe network packets without elevating to `root`:

      ```
-     $ sudo setcap cap_net_raw=eip /usr/bin/tcpdump
+     sudo setcap cap_net_raw=eip /usr/bin/tcpdump
-     $ sudo setcap cap_net_raw=eip /usr/bin/wireshark
+     sudo setcap cap_net_raw=eip /usr/bin/wireshark
-     $ sudo setcap cap_net_raw=eip /usr/bin/dumpcap
+     sudo setcap cap_net_raw=eip /usr/bin/dumpcap
      ```

- 21. Install whatever other tools and utilities that you think will improve your development environment.
+ 19. Install whatever other tools and utilities that you think will improve your development environment.
 Please note that if you have configured shared folders as described above, you can use whatever development environment you have already installed on your host to manipulate files in `/home/$USER/shared` or some